laurenchen0631/English-Learning/articles/201908/20190801/Sex Trafficking.md

 Polaris estimated that 9,000 illicit massage parlors operate in the USA based on reviews on Rubmaps, a Yelp for sex spas, bringing in about $2.5 billion a year.
 Hints of a broader organization not touched by law enforcement stings hover beneath the surface.
 Through a search of thousands of Florida public records ranging from corporate filings to massage licenses, USA TODAY found connections among more than a third of the 41 spas raided in the three recent operations alone, and links from them to a larger network of potentially suspect massage parlors all over the state.
 	- filing
-		> 存檔，歸檔 |the activity of putting documents, electronic information, etc. into files| a filing cabinet
+		> 存檔/歸檔 |the activity of putting documents, electronic information, etc. into files| a filing cabinet
 		> 存檔檔案/歸檔紀錄 |an official record of something| a bankruptcy filing
 		> 銼屑 |small pieces of metal that are removed from a larger piece by filing|
 Prosecutors defend their track record by noting that a felony trafficking charge is just one tool in their toolbox.
 Because of the difficulty of getting victims to cooperate, they can look to alternatives that do not require proof that a victim was coerced, such as racketeering or money laundering.